 Grants range from $5,000 to $50,000 for Non-Capital Projects (such as planning, interpretation, and programs) and $5,000 to $100,000 for Capital Projects (including acquisition, rehabilitation, and restoration) and all require a 75% cash match.

 Grants are submitted to MHAA online through the local heritage areas (i.e. Heritage Montgomery) where they are reviewed and ranked prior to final submission to the State.
 All prospective proposals must be discussed with the HM Executive Director prior to beginning the application process and will be reviewed prior to final submission.

-Application materials for FY 2020 grants are now available on the Maryland Historical Trust website.
-This includes an online Intent to Apply form due by January 31, 2019.
-Completed online Application forms are due by March 7, 2019, when they will be reviewed by HM prior to final submission to MHAA.
+Application materials for FY 2021 grants will be available in January 2020 on the Maryland Historical Trust website.
+This will include an online Intent to Apply form due by the end of January 2020.
+Completed online Application forms will be due in early March, when they will be reviewed by HM prior to final submission to MHAA.
 More information and access to the MHT online grant portal (where you will submit your Intent to Apply and Application forms) can be found at: https://mht.maryland.gov/grants.shtml

-- Town of Brookeville – $8,800 for renovations at the Brookeville One-Room Schoolhouse
+- Town of Brookeville – a $35,000 capital grant for roof and building repairs to the circa-1810 Brookeville Academy.

 FY2018 MHAA Grants

 FY 2017 MHAA Grants

 FY 2011 MHAA Grants